flutethecat/superfumbbl-client/README.md

 **Super FUMBBL original art — Super FUMBBL Media License.** Everything else (sprites, star players, crests, skill badges, decorations, pitches, banners, block dice, the wordmark) is original Super FUMBBL art, produced with PixelLab, Claude Code, and OpenAI
 Codex support.
 In addition, Gemini image models were used for the creation of some Super FUMBBL assets.
-All of these assets are licensed under the Modern FUMBBL Media License.(https://fumbbl.com/p/attribution): free to use, modify and distribute for non-commercial purposes, no selling the assets or putting them on merchandise, credit Super FUMBBL with a link and indicate changes.
+All of these assets are licensed under the Modern FUMBBL Media License.(https://fumbbl.com/p/attribution): free to use, modify and distribute for non-commercial purposes, no selling the assets or putting them on merchandise, credit FUMBBL with a link and indicate changes.
+Please also include contribution notes for the Super FUMBBL team.
+While this is not a requirement under the MFML, it is an ask.
 The code itself for these and their integration is covered under the MIT license.